Assorted symbols in Chinese art and history

 China has the longest history for printing books in the world.
 Early books were made from thin strips of bamboo, wrapped up like a scroll.
 Because the Chinese script has so many characters it was a long and painstaking process to hand carve the wooden blocks so text can be printed.
 For this reason books needed a long and large circulation to be economically viable; this may be why such emphasis was put on the Five Classics of literature.
 Budding scholars had to learn key passages by heart in order to pass the Imperial examinations.
 Imperial projects assembled ‘all’ knowledge into huge thousand volume encyclopedias.
 When European travelers such as Marco Polo reached China they were amazed by the abundance and low price of books.

 The first Qin Emperor is famous for the ‘burning of the books’ which was used to impose his new unified script over the whole of China.
-All books written in other scripts or conflicting histories or those opposing the Legalist philosophy were ordered to be burnt.
+All books written in other scripts or histories or those opposing the Legalist philosophy were ordered to be burnt.
 Paradoxically this resulted in many books being preserved as their owners hid them away to be uncovered centuries later.
 Ancient classics were considered powerful talismans against evil, and they were treated with respect - the book's paper was not re-used but ritually burnt when the books were no longer usable.

 wàn juǎn shū bù rú xíng wàn lǐ lù